JessicaGarson/Introduction-to-Data-Loading-in-Elasticsearch-with-Nodejs/README.md

-# Introduction to Data Loading in Elasticsearch with Node.js
+# Introduction to data loading in Elasticsearch with Node.js